 preferences.
 However if you need to dive from starting blocks

 or do quick flip turns, be aware that larger goggles will slide more

 easily than smaller ones.
 Also avoid the bulk diving goggles.

 - Finally, make sure you feel good wearing those goggles.
 If

 you don't feel comfortable while wearing them, it won't be long before

 you'll want to buy another pair.
 So don't neglect this important

 I hope now that the next time you'll be at the sports store,

 you'll know how to choose the best swimming goggles!
-Personally, I'm partial to the Futura Ice Plus Speedo swim goggles.
+I personally like the Futura Ice Plus goggles made by Speedo.